• Key supplier to the NHS

 Can You Use a Normal Mattress on a Hospital Bed?

-You CANNOT use a standard pocket sprung mattress on a profiling bed.
+You can’t use a standard pocket sprung mattress on a profiling bed.
 They are just not flexible enough to support the profiling movement of the bed panels.

 Non-innerspring mattresses (memory foam, latex and some hybrid mattresses) can imperfectly be used but it is best to buy a profiling mattress specifically made to go along with a profiling bed.